deshartman/voice-quickstart-ios/README.md

 ### <a name="bullet4"></a>4.
 Generate an access token for the quickstart

 #### Swift Quickstart ####
 For the Swift Quickstart, you no longer need to manually generate an access token.
 The updated version will automatically generate the token using the above server /access_token endpoint within XCode Swift code.
-The only requirement is to update the info.plist "AccessTokenServerURL"
+The only requirement is to update the info.plist with the Server URL

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>